hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 where :math:`\alpha` is the hyperparameter to balance the loss function.
 The first term aims to minimize the maximum Q-value of the policy :math:`\mu` to alleviate the overestimation while maximizing the Q-value of the behavior policy.
 By adding this loss function, CQL effectively learn the Q-function under the state-action pairs supported by :math:`\pi_0`, while being conservative to the out-of-distribution action.
 However, CQL is also known to be too conservative to generalize well.
-Many advanced algorithms including COMBO :cite:`yu2021combo` have been developed to improve the generalizability of CQL.
+Many advanced algorithms including COMBO :cite:`yu2021combo` (, which exploits model-based data augmentation for OOD observations) have been developed to improve the generalizability of CQL.

 Implicit Q-Learning
 ----------